Investing in index funds is a great, low-cost way to diversify your portfolio and reduce risk.

 Mutual Funds & ETFs are Index Funds

 Whether you use a mutual fund or an ETF, you can still invest in an index.
-The difference is the process in which you invest your capital.
+The difference lies in the process by which you invest your capital.
 A mutual fund index investment flows through a financial advisor or your retirement fund, and an index ETF investment flows from you straight to the stock exchange.

 Why index ETFs are better than mutual funds